• Skip to primary navigation

 Introduction

-The Interprofessional Primary Care Team Program is a primary care initiative, aiming to enhance access and attachment to interprofessional, team-based primary care for individuals in Downtown East Toronto experiencing significant financial and social barriers to accessing care.
+The Interprofessional Primary Care Team project is a primary care initiative, aiming to enhance access and attachment to interprofessional, team-based primary care for individuals in Downtown East Toronto experiencing significant financial and social barriers to accessing care.
 These populations include, but are not limited to, people experiencing housing insecurity, 2SLGBTQIA+ community, refugees, people with disabilities, and individuals who use substances.
-The program places a specific emphasis on addressing the unique needs of Indigenous and Black communities and names them as priority populations.
+The project places a specific emphasis on addressing the unique needs of Indigenous and Black communities and names them as priority populations.

-About the Program
+About the Project

-- Increasing access to team-based primary care services
+1. Increasing access to team-based primary care services

-- Increasing attachment to these services.
+2. Increasing attachment to these services.

-The DET OHT is undertaking this program in collaboration with four of its Team Members, representing a diverse mix of partnering primary care organizations (PCOs) including Community Health Centres, Academic Family Health Teams (AFHT), and Family Health Teams (FHT):
+The DET OHT is undertaking this project in collaboration with four of its Team Members, representing a diverse mix of partnering primary care organizations (PCOs) including Community Health Centres, Academic Family Health Teams (AFHT), and Family Health Teams (FHT):

 These PCOs will collaborate closely with referring community partners in the Downtown East Toronto, specifically Black- and Indigenous-focused organizations, to identify clients.